Class PGS_Optimisation

 binPack

-(List<processing.core.PShape> shapes, double binWidth, double binHeight, int binColumns, double spacing) Packs a list of irregular polygonal shapes into (potentially multiple) rectangular containers (bins), while attempting to minimise the occupied space of the packing.static List<processing.core.PVector>
+(List<processing.core.PShape> shapes, double binWidth, double binHeight, int binColumns, double spacing) Packs a list of irregular polygonal shapes into (potentially multiple) rectangular containers (bins), while attempting to minimise the occupied space of the packing.static processing.core.PShape

 circleCoverage